tosibinaronmuro/Rise/README.md

 CONTENT_BASE_URL=http://${your-base-url}/api/v1/bucket/download
 ```

-5. Set up your PostgreSQL database with the provided configuration.
+5. Database Setup:

+   - Open pgAdmin and connect to your PostgreSQL server.
+   - Create a new database named "risecloud".
+   - Connect to the "risecloud" database.
+   - Manually create the necessary tables using SQL scripts provided in the `database-scripts` folder.

 6. Run database migrations: